Inner Warden

 Container-aware via cgroup ID.
 Zero performance overhead.

 Agent: reads incidents from SQLite or Redis Streams.
-Fast loop (2s): algorithm gate → enrichment (AbuseIPDB, GeoIP, CrowdSec, threat feeds) → VirusTotal hash check on YARA matches → AI triage → playbook evaluation → skill execution → pcap capture on High/Critical → audit trail.
-Slow loop (30s): cross-layer correlation (47 rules) → baseline learning → attacker intelligence consolidation (DNA + campaigns) → monthly report generation → narrative summary.
+Fast loop (2s): algorithm gate → already-blocked / needs-review routing → enrichment (AbuseIPDB, GeoIP, CrowdSec, DShield, threat feeds) → VirusTotal hash check on YARA matches → SOC playbooks → AI triage → skill execution → pcap capture on High/Critical → audit trail.
+Slow loop (30s): cross-layer correlation (69 rules) → baseline learning → attacker intelligence consolidation (DNA + campaigns) → decision-review timeout sweep → monthly report generation → narrative summary.
+Auto-restart is handled by the OSS innerwarden-supervisor (rate-limited, /metrics health probe, Telegram alerts).

 Two Rust daemons.
 No external dependencies. ~250 MB RAM with all features active (sensor + agent + satellite modules, single SQLite database).
-Dashboard with 10 views: Sensors HUD, Threats investigation, Report, Health, Honeypot, Compliance (ISO 27001), Intelligence (Profiles, Campaigns, Chains, Baseline, Playbooks), Monthly Report.
+Dashboard with 9 views: Sensors HUD, Threats investigation, Report, Health, Honeypot, Compliance (ISO 27001), Intelligence (Profiles, Campaigns, Chains, Baseline), Monthly Report.
 Live SSE feed, MITRE ATT&CK mapping, 20 integration cards.
 Sleeps after 15 min of inactivity.

 AI is optional and controlled